ljh0311/CVFproj/README.md

   + Models can be selected through the web interface for different use cases:
     - ResNet-50 for higher accuracy on complex disease patterns
     - EfficientNet-B0 for faster inference and mobile deployment
+    - Configurable training parameters:
+      * Number of epochs for training iterations
+      * Learning rate for optimization control
+      * Batch size for memory and performance tuning
   + Future work includes:
     - Developing a custom CNN architecture specifically optimized for Singapore's native plant species
     - Ensemble methods combining predictions from both models